Hello guys! This is Andrew Raposo.

 This is how you do this one.

-With this exercise, you are going to make sure there is no room underneath your lower back or you will feel a little backache.
+When doing this exercise, make sure there is no room under your lower back or you might feel a little back ache.
 This increases the core strength that helps protect your low back.

-If you feel strain or pain in your lower back, make sure you are doing the exercise right.
+If you feel strain or pain in your lower back, make sure you are doing the exercise correctly.
 If you still have strain or pain, then discontinue the exercise.

-If you can not flatten out your back, you can put a towel under your back to fill in space in your lower back or you can maintain the space you have throughout the exercise.
+If you can not flatten out your back, put a towel under your back to fill the space under your lower back or maintain the space you have throughout the exercise.

 #2 – Hard Style Plank

-With this one, you are just going to hold the plank for ten seconds.
+With this exercise, you are simply going to hold the plank position for ten seconds.

-With this exercise, you are essentially creating as much tension as you can throughout your body, you will really feel a big burn in your abs.
+With this exercise, essentially create as much tension as you can throughout your body.
+You should really feel a big burn in your abs.

 #3 – Box Plank

-How this one works is you get on all fours, get your hands underneath your shoulders, and your knees beneath your hips.
-Bring your hip and knees off the ground, without moving your hips side to side squeeze your stomach really tight and take one hand off the ground, then alternate making sure you are not shifting your hips side to side.
-You will feel a big burn in your abs with these exercises, a lot better than your typical sit-ups and crunches and it helps the lower back.
+Move into a 4-point position with your hands beneath your shoulders and your knees under your hips.
+Lift your knees off the floor.
+Squeeze your stomach really tight and lift one hand off the floor.
+Place your hand back on the floor, then raise your opposite hand, making sure you are not shifting your hips from side to side.
+Continue to alternate hand raises.
+You will feel a big burn in your abs with these exercises.
+They are a lot better than your typical sit-ups and and help the lower back.

-Alright, guys, that is your ab workout.
+Alright, guys, that is your ab workout for today.
 Repeat that for three sets.
-Enjoy the exercises, remember you will feel a nice burn in your abs.
-Better than any sit-up or crunch that you will ever do.
+Enjoy the exercises, and remember you will feel a nice burn in your abs.
+This is better than any sit-up or crunch that you will ever do.
 Alright!
 I will see you guys later.
 Enjoy the workout!